Estimate Time7 min

 Pick the right account types

 There's no 1-size-fits-all account when it comes to financial goals.
 You'll want a range to meet your goals efficiently.
 For short-term goals, you want your money to be safe and “liquid,” or easily accessible as cash.
-That's when you'll probably want something like a money market account or a high-interest savings account that assures you'll have your money when you need it.
-For retirement savings goals, though, you'll likely prefer to position yourself for greater potential returns—and oftentimes that means putting your money in the stock market.
-That's where retirement accounts, like the 401(k) you have at work or an individual retirement account (IRA), come in handy.
+That's when you'll probably want something like a money market account or a high-interest savings account that can almost assure you'll have your money when you need it.
+For retirement savings goals, though, you might prefer to position yourself for greater potential returns—and oftentimes that means putting your money in the stock market.
+That's where retirement accounts, like the 401(k) you have at work or an individual retirement account (IRA), can come in handy, for tax advantages in addition to compounded returns if invested appropriately and given time to grow.

 Automate contributions whenever you can